-The Clicks Group value proposition sets us apart in a tough operating environment, highlighting the resilience of the group's business model.
-The group continues to deliver sustained performance, adapt to changing market dynamics, gain market share and expand the store and pharmacy network.
+The Clicks Group value proposition sets us apart in a challenging operating environment, highlighting the resilience of the group's business model.
+The group continued to deliver sustained performance, adapt to changing market dynamics, gain market share as it expanded the store and pharmacy network.
 We have continued to thrive as a business and reinforced our social licence to operate in the way we conduct our business and relate to our stakeholders.